byzer-org/byzer-lang/README.md

 ## Download Byzer

-* The latest stable version is release-2.1.0
+* The latest stable version is release-2.2.0
-* You can download from [Byzer Website](https://mlsql-downloads.kyligence.io/2.1.0/)
+* You can download from [Byzer Download Website](https://download.byzer.org)
 * Spark 2.4.3/3.1.1 have been tested

 ***Naming Convention***